-A content management system (CMS) is an application which allows an individual to create and manage website content via a human-friendly interface rather than needing to work directly with code.
+A content management system (CMS) is an application that allows an individual to create and manage website content via a human-friendly interface rather than needing to work directly with code.
 In other words, it allows non-technical people who don’t know programming languages to easily create and manage their own web content.
 With a content management system, you’re able to ignore the code and focus more on the creation of content.

 For example, let’s say that you want to add a new blog post to your content management system.
 All you need to do is type your blog post into your content management system’s text editor, then the CMS will handle putting together all the underlying code so that visitors from around the world can read your blog post.